 - Publication of study on EU strategy for supercomputing

 - Launch of the second implementation phase of the European high-performance computing service PRACE; launch of the EUDAT infrastructure for scientific data

 - Public consultation on the Cloud strategy (16 May to 31 August 2011); consultation with selected industrial players to establish strategic orientations and priority actions; hearing of selected experts on Cloud jurisdiction, data compliance, interoperability or security

 - Report of the Géant Expert Group On a 2020 Vision of Research Networks

-- Communication on the open data package
+- Communication on the open data package (foreseen for November 2011)

 - Launch of two actions on cooperation of EU competence centres on organic electronics (COLAE) and on cooperation between the ETP and national technology platforms in photonics (InnoPho21)

 - Publication of position paper on OLAE innovation clusters and competence centres

 - Communication on the High Performance Computing strategy; Council conclusions